frenchie4111/frenchie4111.github.io/_posts/2018-05-19-Fake-AirPods.md

 ---
 title: Walmart.com - Fake "AirPods"
 subject: I just can't believe that Walmart is allowing these on the marketplace
 tags: Random
 layout: post
+type: Personal
 ---

 ![AirPods Side by Side Comparison](/images/airpods/side_by_side.jpg)